Museums - About Us

 Communication: Ketchikan Museums will serve as a leader to innovatively inspire and encourage meaningful community-wide interaction, participation, and collaboration.

-The Museum Advisory Board meets at 4:00 p.m. every third Tuesday of odd months at the Tongass Historical Museum.
+The Museum Advisory Board meets at 4:00 p.m. every third Tuesday of every other month at the Tongass Historical Museum.
 The public is invited to attend.